olayinkaa/Insight-journal/algorithms/note.md

 Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition

 very efficient for solving problems with minimal space complexity as well.

+# Sliding window
+This pattern involves creating a window which can either be an array or number from one position to another Depending on a certain condition, the window either increases or closes ( and a new window is created)

+Very useful for keeping track of a subset of data in an array/string etc.